humilis/humilis/README.md

 ```

 Every reference must have a `parser` key that identifies the parser that
 should be used to parse the reference.
-There are also two option keys:
+There are also two optional keys:

 * `parameters`: allows you to pass parameters to the reference parser.
 You can
    pass either named parameters (as a dict) or positional arguments (as a